tjarker/tiny-tapeout-pong/docs/info.md

 ## How to test

-Currently cocotb, shall change to ChiselTest
+Currently we use cocotb, this shall change to ChiselTest

 ## External hardware